-No previous study of Government and Politics is required.
-However, students are required to have a grade 6 at GCSE in English and/or History.
+A keen interest in current and world affairs is essential.
+Students are required to have a grade 6 at GCSE in English and/or History.

 Where can Politics take me?

 Politics develops strong communication, analytical and evaluation skills, which prepare students very well for areas like Law, Civil Service, Intelligence Services, the military teaching, large organisations (including charities) and business.
 Equally, it can be seen as a challenging and fascinating area of study that brings each student valuable skills and insight into the workings of the 'real' world.